-Lara is a digital editor for HealthCentral, covering Sexual Health, Digestive Health, Head and Neck Cancer, and Gynecologic Cancers.
-She's also a staff writer and email newsletter chief.
-Previously, she worked as the patient education editor at the American College of OB-GYNs and as a news writer/editor at WTOP.com.
+Lara is formerly a digital editor for HealthCentral, covering Sexual Health, Digestive Health, Head and Neck Cancer, and Gynecologic Cancers.
+She continues to contribute to HealthCentral while she works towards her Masters in marriage and family therapy and art therapy.
+In a past life, she worked as the patient education editor at the American College of OB-GYNs and as a news writer/editor at WTOP.com.

 Latest by Lara DeSanto

 While Pap smears and HPV tests have been fairly effective in detecting cervical cancer, a cervical cancer test based on epigenetics is basically fool-proof — and more affordable.

 If you believe in the idea of “oneness,” you’re likely to be happier, according to this new study published by the American Psychological Association.
 But what does that mean, exactly?